kadenmuffett/microbiomestarplots/README.md

 ## Installation

-You can install the development version of `microbiomeplots` from GitHub with:
+You can install the development version of `microbiomestar` from GitHub with:
 ``` r
 BiocManager::install("kadenmuffett/microbiomestarplots")
 ```